codeofdusk/freeswitch-fcc-blacklist/readme.md

 # freeswitch-fcc-blacklist: automatically add entries from the FCC robocall blacklist to FreeSWITCH
 [mod_blacklist](https://freeswitch.org/confluence/display/FREESWITCH/mod_blacklist) sets up a database of blacklisted numbers for FreeSWITCH systems.
-Using dialplan logic, blacklisted numbers can be sent to alternate destinations outside of your standard call flow.
+Using dialplan logic, blacklisted numbers can be sent to alternative destinations outside of your standard call flow.
 Maintaining a large, up-to-date system blacklist can significantly reduce the number of spam and other unwanted calls that reach your system.

 The [Federal Communications Commission](http://fcc.gov) [publishes data on consumer complaints](http://opendata.fcc.gov) each week.
 Ward Mundy [has written a script](http://nerdvittles.com/?p=19477) to convert this FCC consumer complaint data to a blacklist for the [Asterisk](http://asterisk.org) PBX.